Purpose & Persistence: Stories of impact View 2022 Report

 Expanding our reach

-This year, Holdsworth welcomed its third group of six new districts into the 5-year Holdsworth Partnership and launched two new programs, bringing the total number of districts served to 38.
+This year, Holdsworth welcomed its third group of six new districts into the multi-year Holdsworth Partnership and launched two new programs, bringing the total number of districts served to 38.

 By 2028, the Center is projected to reach more than 4,500 educational leaders from across Texas through the Holdsworth Partnership alone and anticipates serving even more through expanded offerings.